jake-ingram/UNC/Radiology/ImagingInstructions.md

 1. Open MIPAV
 2. Drag the folder titled '0000' into the top MIPAV window
 3. Click Scripts > Run Script > image_batch.sct > Open
 4. All imported images will appear in the 'Images' box.
-Select all images and drag & drop on 'Script Executer'
+Select all images and drag & drop on '$image1 (SaveImageAs -- input_image_1)'
 5. Click 'Run Script'

 All images are now converted to DICOM format and will appear inside the original folder.